bigcommerce/dev-docs/docs/api-docs/storefront/store-front-graphql-api/graphql-storefront-api-overview.md

 <!-- theme: info -->

 > If the **Storefront Playground** link is not visible, the store is not enrolled in the GraphQL Storefront API Open Beta.
-To enroll, contact support (we're only accepting sandbox stores at this time, however).
+To enroll, contact support (only sandbox stores are accepted at this time, however).

 </div>
 </div>